DistAlgo/alda/README.md

                        bindings=[('condition_1',variable_1),('condition_2',variable_2)],
                        queries=['conclusion_2'])
   ```
-- The function must be named by `rules`, with an argument `name` indicating the unique identifier of the rule set.
+- The function must be named `rules`.
+The argument `name` is the name of the rule set as a quoted string.
 - Inside the function block, Datalog rules of form `conclusion :- condition_1, condition_2, ....` can be written as `conclusion_1, if_(condition_1, condition_2, ...)`.
 Each conclusion and condition are predicates of the form `predicate(var_1, var_2, ...)`
 - Datalog rules can be used to easily write database alike queries and recursion.
 For example, the following rule set can be used to computing the [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure) of a graph:
 	```python